Home

 • Environment and development discourses

-You will develop your skills in critical thinking, analysis, and academic writing.
+You will develop your skills in critical thinking, analysis and academic writing.
 You will have the opportunity to conduct fieldwork abroad or in Norway.
-You will learn how to plan and carry out collection and analysis of empirical data to form the basis for your master’s thesis.
+You will learn how to plan and carry out collection and analysis of empirical data to form the basis for your Master’s thesis.

-You will learn how to write a research report within given time and resource limits, apply geographical terminology and good academic writing, with exact, updated and systematic use of references, and due credit to secondary sources.
+You will learn how to write a research report within given time and resource limits, and apply geographical terminology and good academic writing, with exact, updated and systematic use of references, and due credit to secondary sources.

 Full list of learning outcomes